 Birmingham has the distinct honor of having more green space per capita than any other city in the country.
 The city is justifiably proud of it's parks that allow it to hold this title.
 The cycling paths in and around the city are extensive, with the most popular being the 17-mile loop that encircles Oak Mountain State Park.
 Fishing is also incredibly popular in Birmingham.
 You would be hard pressed to find better Bass fishing anywhere, and the residents will proudly make sure you know it.
 Some of the best nearby lakes for fishing include Lake Neely Henry, Lake Logan Martin and Smith Lake.
 Any of the above would provide you with the fishing trip of a lifetime.

-Birmingham rent prices increased over the last month.
-From December to January, the city experienced a 9.54% increase for the price of a one-bedroom apartment.
-The rent price for a Birmingham one-bedroom apartments currently stands at $1,263.0.
+Birmingham rent prices decreased over the last month.
+From April to May, the city experienced a -0.83% decrease for the price of a one-bedroom apartment.
+The rent price for a Birmingham one-bedroom apartments currently stands at $1,550.0.

-Rent prices have increased in Birmingham over the last month.
+Rent prices have decreased in Birmingham over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
-Rent prices in 2 of the Birmingham suburbs increased last month.
-On the other hand, 4 local areas experienced a decrease in the price of a one-bedroom apartment.
+Rent prices in 3 of the Birmingham suburbs increased last month.
+On the other hand, 3 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include:

-Rent increased in Hoover, AL, Vestavia Hills, AL .
+Rent increased in Hoover, AL, Fultondale, AL, Gardendale, AL .

-Rent decreased in Homewood, AL, Fairfield, AL, Mountain Brook, AL, Moody, AL.
+Rent decreased in Bessemer, AL, Homewood, AL, Vestavia Hills, AL.

-Rent growth in Birmingham over the past year has been on the rise.
-When compared to major cities nearby, along with some of the most expensive cities in the country, Birmingham rent prices appear to be relatively affordable for local residents.
+Rent growth in Birmingham over the past year has been declining.
+When compared to major cities nearby, along with some of the most expensive cities in the country, Birmingham average rent prices appear to be relatively affordable for local residents.

 The price for a Birmingham one-bedroom apartment remains vastly more affordable than four of the largest cities in the United States — New York City, Washington, D.C.
 San Francisco and Los Angeles.
 And pricing compares quite similarly to nearby Midwest cities.